LSSTDESC/galsampler/docs/source/installation.rst

     conda install galsampler

-The package can be also installed by cloning the GitHub repository and running:
+The package can be also installed by cloning the `galsampler <https://github.com/LSSTDESC/galsampler/>`__ GitHub repository and running:

 .. code-block:: python